Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Data Analysis and Results

 \subsubsection{Einstein Probe}

 Using the WXT data reduction pipeline and calibration database \citep[CALDB,][]{Cheng_2025_wxt}, we analyzed the observations obtained 1.5 hours before and 3.5 hours after FRB 20250316A.
-No significant X-ray sources (above a 5$\sigma$ significance threshold) were detected within the positional uncertainty radius ($\leq$ 3 arcmin) centered at the FRB location (Figure \ref{fig:x-ray}, left panel).
-For these two observations, we extracted the source counts from a circular region with a radius of 9 arcmin at the FRB position, and the background counts from an annulus with inner and outer radii of 18 arcmin and 36 arcmin, as shown in Figure \ref{fig:x-ray}.
-We derived the 90\% confidence count rate upper limits of 0.0057 $\rm counts\,s^{-1}$ and 0.0036 $\rm counts\,s^{-1}$, respectively, in the 0.5--4 keV range.
+No significant X-ray sources (above a 5$\sigma$ significance threshold) were detected within the positional uncertainty radius ($\leq$ 3 arcmin) centered at the FRB location (Figure \ref{fig:x-ray}, \RE{upper} left panel).
+For these two observations, we extracted the source counts from a circular region with a radius of 9 arcmin at the FRB position, \RE{enclosing over 90\% of the photons within the focal spot region as determined by the WXT ground calibration}, and the background counts from an annulus with inner and outer radii of 18 arcmin and 36 arcmin, \RE{respectively,} as shown in Figure \ref{fig:x-ray}.
+We derived the 90\% confidence count rate upper limits of 0.0057 counts/s and 0.0036 counts/s, respectively, in the 0.5--4 keV range.
 Assuming an absorbed power-law spectrum with a photon index of 2 and a Galactic absorption column density of $N_H=1.4\times 10^{20}$ $\rm cm^{-2}$, the flux limits are $1.1\times 10^{-11}$ $\rm erg\,cm^{-2}\,s^{-1}$ and $7.2\times 10^{-12}$ $\rm erg\,cm^{-2}\,s^{-1}$, respectively, corresponding to $2.1\times 10^{42}$ $\rm erg\,s^{-1}$ and $1.4\times 10^{42}$ $\rm erg\,s^{-1}$ assuming a luminosity distance of 40 Mpc.